grackle-project/grackle/doc/source/CodeFormatting.rst

 When you submit a Pull Request (and whenever you update it), various forms of continuous integration are triggered.

 For the present discussion, the `pre-commit.ci <https://pre-commit.ci/>`__ continuous integration tool is of primary relevance.\ [#f1]_
-This tool executes all of the formatting tools and if your submission doesn't satisfy all of the requirements, it will fail and report each problems.
+This tool executes all of the formatting tools and if your submission doesn't satisfy all of the requirements, it will fail and report each problem.

 If you don't want to install anything locally, there are 2 approaches for addressing problems: